 iOS 10 doesn’t shake things up immensely, but Apple has added some smart, common-sense features that we cover in depth in our iOS 10 review.
 Lockscreen notifications have significantly improved, though they still lag behind the wonderfully swipe-able Android notifications. iMessage also has a host of small improvements that add a lot of joy to chatting.

 We have submerged our 7 and 7 Plus many times already and they enjoy taking a good bath.

 The fact that Apple guarantees software updates for about four years, with regular security updates every couple months, is a colossal reason to choose an iPhone over any Android phone.
-(Except Nexus devices, which share a similar blessing from Google.)
-Most Android phones — including from big-name producers like LG, Samsung, and Sony – are lucky to get a couple updates in the two or three years you own them.
-Those companies don’t put out enough updates themselves, and let wireless carriers control who gets updates, leaving users in the dust.
+(Except Pixel devices, which share a similar blessing from Google.)
+Most Android phones — including from big-name producers like LG, Samsung, and Sony — are lucky to get a couple updates in the two or three years you own them.
+Those companies don’t put out enough security and feature updates themselves, and let wireless carriers control who gets updates, which often leaves users in the dust.

 Besides denying users awesome new features this year, Android’s update problem leaves hundreds of millions of Android phones vulnerable to attacks.
 We’re hoping Google addresses it soon.

 The iPhone 7 is almost as powerful as the larger iPhone 7 Plus, but not quite.
 It has only 2GB of RAM, compared to the 3GB in the Plus, and its 4.7-inch IPS LCD screen, though vibrant, is only 750 × 1,334 pixels — less than the 1080p screen on the Plus.